 The 8 most frequent symbols in a snake dream

-- Temptation: The snake is often seen as an image representing sin and temptation (especially if it’s coiled around someone).
+- Temptation: The snake is often seen as an image representing sin.

-- Wisdom: Sometimes a snake in your dream represents wisdom or healing but this will depend on their coloration or how they are presented.
+- Wisdom: Sometimes a snake in your dream represents wisdom or healing, but this will depend on its coloration or how they are presented.

-- The symbolism also means rebirth — in other words, your life needs renewal due to meaninglessness or overwhelming feelings but don’t know where to turn.
+- The symbolism can also stand for rebirth — in other words, your life needs renewal.

-- Snakes are symbols for strength or courage.
+- Snakes are symbols of strength or courage.
 They’re are often depicted with their heads up high — not looking down at the ground like most other animals.

 - A snake also moves without making any noise which means there is no warning before an attack; these qualities show some level of confidence, power and agility.